← Home

 myRewards Plus

 Pilot is the consumer-facing brand of Pilot Travel Centers, the largest US truck-stop operator.
-Berkshire Hathaway is the majority owner.
+Berkshire Hathaway became sole owner in January 2024 after acquiring the final 20 percent from the Haslam family.
 Pilot and sister-brand Flying J share fueling infrastructure and the myRewards Plus loyalty program.
 Designed for long-haul trucker traffic with showers, laundry, and dedicated diesel lanes.

 Flying J gas station brand logo